Welcome to TUHUnion.ca

 The Toronto Underhoused and Homeless Union helps us go from feeling powerless in the system to finding our power and collective voice.

-We support people living in shelters, encampments, insecure rentals, and social housing to become leaders in their communities, and organize around issues that matter to them.
+We are people living in shelters, encampments, insecure rentals, and social housing.
+And together we are building leadership in our communities, and organize around issues that matter to us.

 Our union builds unity, support, and community for homeless and housing insecure people.
 We come together, learn from one another, and build our capacity to make change.